iElectro13/flasktutorial/readme.md

 # Flask Tutorial

-I created this repo in order to follow step by step the Flask Full Tutorial by freecodecamp Youtube channel.
+I created this repo in order to follow step by step the Flask tutorial by Freecodecamp Youtube channel.

 ## In this course, i will learn: